tpgillam/bream/README.md

 ---

-# amber
+# bream
-`amber` is an explictly versioned encode/decode framework targetting JSON-like trees.
+`bream` is an explictly versioned encode/decode framework targetting JSON-like trees.

 ## Goals and non-goals
-`amber` aims to be the following:
+`bream` aims to be the following:
 - Simple: encode to a human-readable JSON tree.
 - Explicit: no silent conversion.
 User-provided versions, easy upgrades.
 - Modular: bring-your-own codecs.